 The United Way of Northern Utah (the United Way), is a Utah nonprofit corporation.
-Its mission is to unite people and organizations to build a healthy, stable and well-educated community where individuals, families and neighborhoods thrive.
+Its mission is to unite people and organizations to build a healthy and well-educated communities where individuals, families, and neighborhoods thrive.
+The United Way is committed to supporting the entire community by forging partnerships focused on the common good, looking to find new solutions to old problems, mobilizing resources, and inspiring volunteers to join the effort to address their community's challenges.

 The United Way raises funds through the workplace campaign, grants and support from individual donors.
 The workplace campaign is conducted year-round to support allocations and organization expenses in the subsequent year.
-Donors may designate their pledges to specific agencies or donate undesignated funds.
-Additionally, the United Way signed a contract to administer the Intermountain Combined Federal Campaign (the CFC) soliciting funds from federal employees authorized and monitored by the U. S. Office of Personnel Management and the Local Federal Coordinating Committee.
+Donors may designate their pledges to specific agencies or donate undesignated funds, which United Way then allocates to community grants and strategic partnerships.
+Grants and support from individual donors are used to support United Way's work to prepare children to learn, help kids succeed in school, and support families in need.
+All of this work is done in partnership with community non-profits, school districts (LEA's), local governments, and local businesses to change the odds and create opportunity for those in need.